visvar/visvar.github.io/README.md

 - You can add any note here, and it will be displayed on the page of your publication

 `video` and `video2`
-- If there are videos available online, you can add the links to them here.
-Please fill video before video2
+- If there are videos available online, you can add links to them here.
+- **Please fill video before video2**
 - Embedding YouTube videos
   - To embed a YouTube video, you have to enter the embedding link.
   - You get that by clicking on 'sharing' on YouTube and selecting 'embed'.